LPDagallier/Clean_Melasto_probe_set/README.md

 ### How to cite

-> Please cite as:
+Please cite as:
-> **Dagallier L-PMJ, Michelangeli FA.
+**Dagallier L-PMJ, Michelangeli FA.
 2024**.
-An updated and extended version of the Melastomataceae probe set for target capture. *Applications in Plant Sciences 12*: e11564. [https://doi.org/10.1002/aps3.11564 ](https://doi.org/10.1002/aps3.11564 )
+An updated and extended version of the Melastomataceae probe set for target capture. *Applications in Plant Sciences* 12: e11564. [https://doi.org/10.1002/aps3.11564 ](https://doi.org/10.1002/aps3.11564)